2016 ATP World Tour Finals: Singles

 Thiem started his grass season at the MercedesCup, he defeated Philipp Kohlschreiber to win his first ever grass court tournament.
 His next event was at the Gerry Weber Open where he lost to eventual champion Florian Mayer in the semifinals.
-Thiem didn't have much luck at the Wimbledon Championships, as in the second round he was defeated by Jiri Vesely.
+Thiem didn't have much luck at the Wimbledon Championships, as in the second round he was defeated by Jiří Veselý.
 He then suffered back-to-back opening round loses to Jürgen Melzer at the Generali Open Kitzbühel and at the Rogers Cup retiring against Kevin Anderson.
 He bounced back by reaching the quarterfinals of the Western & Southern Open losing to Milos Raonic.
 At the U.S. Open, Thiem reached the fourth round, where he retired against Juan Martín del Potro because his right knee was bothering him.
 Thiem then reached the final at the Moselle Open but lost against Lucas Pouille.
-In the Asian swing, he was suffered back-to-back loses to Albert Ramos-Viñolas in the second round of the Chengdu Open and was upset by Alexander Zverev in the first round of the China Open in 3 sets.
+In the Asian swing, he was suffered back-to-back loses to Albert Ramos Viñolas in the second round of the Chengdu Open and was upset by Alexander Zverev in the first round of the China Open in 3 sets.
 In the indoor events of Erste Bank Open and BNP Paribas Masters, he suffered early loses in the second round to Viktor Troicki and in the first round to Jack Sock, respectively.